LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 ## Create our model fields to bind the Auth0 user data to ##

-We are going to start with our ASP.NET application and ensure it can connect to our app.
+We are going to start with our ASP.NET application and ensure it can connect to our Auth0 server.
 Go to the models folder if you're using the start kit I made, it should show this model.
 ```
 using System.ComponentModel.DataAnnotations;
 using System.ComponentModel.DataAnnotations.Schema;